JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 ### Results

 The data cleaning R scripts are available for review within the `scripts` folder inside the project's [GitHub repo](https://github.com/JohnHios/final_project_john_hios).
-The data visualisations (run charts, bar-plots, choropleth mapping) and the machine learning outputs (K-means clustering and linear regression model) are available for review in individual R notebooks within the `notebooks` folder.
+The data visualisations (run charts, bar-plots, choropleth mapping) and the machine learning outputs (K-means clustering and linear regression modelling) are available for review in individual R notebooks within the `notebooks` folder.

-#### UK productivity - A cross country comparison
+#### UK productivity: A cross-country comparison

 The UK productivity has consistently lagged behind a number of other advanced economies.
 This is demonstrated in Figure 5 where the productivity time series of the G-7 countries is shown.
 The key takeaways are: